Guztaver/regulacao/CONTRIBUTING.md

 3. **Create a discussion** with your question
 4. **Ask in your pull request** if it's related to your contribution

-Thank you for contributing to Regulação List!
+Thank you for contributing to Lista da regulação!
 Together, we're building better healthcare technology for Brazil. 🏥

+Made with ❤️ by Gustavo M. (https://github.com/guztaver)

 **Last Updated**: January 2025